Delaware Company Registration

 Reserving an entity name with the Delaware Division of Corporations prevents other businesses from using that name.
 This could be a good option if you’re not quite ready to file your formation documents, but want to make sure your desired name remains available to you.

 You can do this by filing a Name Reservation Application with the Delaware Division of Corporations.
-Whether you’re reserving a corporation name or reserving an LLC name, the state charges a $75 fee to retain your name for up to 120 days.
+Whether you’re reserving a name for an LLC or a corporation, the state charges a $75 fee to retain your name for up to 120 days.

 2. Hire a Delaware Registered Agent